The Alliance for Gun Responsibility is a small but mighty team supported by amazing fellows, interns, partners, vendors, and volunteers.

 Kristen comes to the Alliance for Gun Responsibility after doing communications and advocacy work for a wide range of progressive campaigns and non-profits at both the national and state level.
 In 2018, she was brought on as Communications Director for the Yes On 1639 Campaign and has since joined the Alliance where she oversees all things communications.
 Originally from Albuquerque, New Mexico, Kristen can now be found in Seattle working very hard to keep her plants alive.
 Email Kristen.

 Maureen has spent her entire career working on progressive issues like gender equality and the environment.
-In 2018, she was part of the campaign team that helped pass I-1639 and in 2019 she joined the Alliance as the Strategic Engagement Manager.
-In this role, she works to strengthen the coalition partnerships and engage new communities in the fight to prevent gun violence.
+In 2018, she was part of the campaign team that helped pass I-1639 and in 2019 she joined the Alliance as the Strategic Engagement Director.
+In this role, she works to manage our online presence and heads up our fundraising strategies.
 When not working, she can be found in Ballard with her family and amazing book club!
 Email Maureen.

 Sean Kent, Graphic Designer